oviirup/jiosaavn-extension/readme.md

 ## How to Install it

 This extension can not hosted be in chrome webstore due to obvious reasons.
-You can manually install the extention just by foloowing the steps...
+You can manually install the extension just by following the steps...

 - Download the extension here : [download](https://github.com/GrayGalaxy/JioSaavn-Downloader/releases)
 - Extract the zip file